Mathmnms/albert_project/README.md

 The dataset can be accessed and downloaded through the following link:
 [Download Dataset](https://drive.google.com/drive/folders/1bSHFMVzuUL2KWNdyiowYFEcjuPng7V04?usp=sharing).

-In the drive, you can find PROOFCONDEPT.zip with all the data and the merging methods
+In the drive, you can find PROOFCONCEPT.zip with all the data and the merging methods

 ## Project Objectives